forestdb/forestdb.org/README.md

         git clone https://github.com/forestdb/forestdb.org.git

-3. Copy the files in `webchurch/online/` to `forestdb.org/assets/webchurch/`.
+3. **Copy the files in `webchurch/online/` to `forestdb.org/assets/webchurch/`**.

 4. Run a local webserver in the Forest directory and go to [0.0.0.0:4000](http://0.0.0.0:4000) to check that the changes did not break functionality:

         jekyll serve --watch

 5. If code boxes run as expected, great!
 Commit and push.
-If not, you may need to update `assets/js/custom.js` in the Forest directory.
+If not, you may need to adjust `assets/js/custom.js` in the Forest directory.